 An all-additional-requirements provision should be the standard for all Class A members except in unusual circumstances as determined by the Board of Directors.
 Wholesale power contracts are a bond and a pledge among cooperatives to work jointly together, as a group, on behalf of all their retail member-owners.
-If any member system were to break away from its power contract obligations, there could be serious negative consequences to the remaining member systems and their retail member-owners.

 By pooling their power requirements, member cooperatives have established an effective method of regional wholesale power planning.
 The all-additional-requirements contracts between Basin Electric Power Cooperative (Basin Electric) and its members constitute the financial backbone of Basin Electric, as its members enable them to finance generating and transmission facilities on a long-term basis over the useful life of those assets.
 This is vital to maintaining low rates and reliability.
-Such contracts are essential to the overall wellbeing of the Cooperative, but the Cooperative recognizes such contracts may, in certain instances, accommodate specific arrangements on a cooperative-by-cooperative basis.
+Such contracts are essential to the overall wellbeing of Basin Electric, and recognize such contracts may, in certain instances, accommodate specific arrangements on a cooperative-by-cooperative basis.